AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-55100-graphql-does-not-return-products-beyond-10k-in-the-search-results.md

 feature: GraphQL, Products, Search
 role: Admin, Developer
 ---
-# ACSD-55100: GraphQL does not return products beyond *10k* in the search results
+# ACSD-55100: [!DNL GraphQL] doesn't return products beyond 10k in search results

 The ACSD-55100 patch fixes the issue where the GraphQL does not return products beyond *10k* in the search results.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.46 is installed.
 The patch ID is ACSD-55100.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.